vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

       # Constraints may be used to specify an exact version of the package
       constraints: "0.25.0"
       # Alternatively, a constraint can be based on a semver range and can
-      # specify multiple acceptible versions of the software.
+      # specify multiple acceptable versions of the software.
 In this case,
       # the Package will automatically upgrade to new versions when they become
-      # available, for example, when a new verison of the PackageRepository is
+      # available, for example, when a new version of the PackageRepository is
       # deployed containing new versions of the Packages.
       constraints: ">0.25.0"
 ```